OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 ## Feedback

-Don't hesitate to send us feedback about our platform at bettercodehub@sig.eu.
-We're always happy to hear improvement suggestions from you.
+Don't hesitate to send us feedback about Better Code Hub at bettercodehub@sig.eu.

 *Let's do some thorough spring cleaning here, one Pull Request at a time!*